tradingstrategy-ai/docs/source/glossary.rst

     Alpha signal

-        In :term:`portfolio construction`, an alpha signal refers to a metric or indicator used to identify investments that are likely to outperform the broader market.
+        In :term:`quantitative finance` and :term:`portfolio construction`, an alpha signal refers to a metric or indicator used to identify investments that are likely to outperform the broader market.
 Alpha signals can be derived from a variety of sources, including fundamental analysis, technical analysis, and quantitative models.
+Portfolio construction is a specific type of :term:``trading strategy`.

         Alpha signals are also known as *trading signals*.

-        The goal of using an alpha signal is to identify securities that are undervalued or overvalued compared to their peers, and to use that information to construct a portfolio that generates excess returns (i.e., alpha) relative to a benchmark index.
+        The goal of using an alpha signal is to identify securities that are undervalued or overvalued compared to their peers, and to use that information to construct a :term:`portfolio` that generates excess returns (i.e., alpha) relative to a benchmark index.

         Examples of alpha signals include measures of company profitability, earnings growth, price momentum, and valuation ratios.
 A portfolio manager may use one or more alpha signals to construct a portfolio that is expected to outperform the benchmark index.

+        Some of the common alpha signals include

+        - :term:`Trading pair` momentum, or the raw price movement

+        - :term:`Technical indicators <technical indicator>`

+        - Machine learning-based indicators extracted from :term:`OHLCV` market data

+        - :term:`Alternative data` sources and their derivatives

+        When alpha signals of different industry verticals are compared, it is called :term:`factor investing`.

         See also